jsfix-ci/sinopia_indexing_pipeline/README.md

 # Sinopia Indexing Pipeline

 This is the repository for the Sinopia Indexing Pipeline.
-The pipeline is a Node application that responds to a MongoDB [Change Streams](https://docs.mongodb.com/manual/changeStreams/) and indexes parts of the document into Elasticsearch:
+The pipeline is a Node application that responds to MongoDB [Change Streams](https://docs.mongodb.com/manual/changeStreams/) and indexes parts of the document into ElasticSearch:

 * Extracts the JSON-LD representation from the `data` property in the MongoDB document
 * Indexes the JSON-LD, or a derivative thereof, in ElasticSearch.